grafana/writers-toolkit/docs/sources/structure/topic-types/visualization/index.md

 - **Body** - The body may include task/how-to information as needed.
 The body must include the following section:

-  - **_`<SECTION>`_ options** - For each drop-down section of options in the edit panel, add a section in the topic with the name of the UI section, followed by the word "options".
+  - **_`<SECTION>`_ options** - For each expandable section of options in the panel edit pane, add a section in the topic with the name of the UI section, followed by the word "options".
 For example, if a drop-down section of options is called "Axis" in the UI, include a section in the topic called "Axis options".

-## Visualization naming conventions
+## Naming conventions

 When writing about visualizations or widgets use: